We’re Moving Heart Care Forward

 - Or you may complete all three of the above services for just $99.

 Heart Scan: This test uses a special X-ray called computed tomography (CT) to detect calcium deposits in the coronary arteries.
 It is a non-invasive test performed in the Radiology Department that takes approximately five to 10 minutes to complete.
-A score of zero means that no calcium has been detected and indicates a low-risk of coronary artery disease (CAD), while a higher score is associated with a greater risk for CAD.
-A copy of your results will be mailed to your home and sent to your primary care physician. *Please note that a calcium scoring test requires an order in the state of Kansas.
+A score of zero means that no calcium has been detected and indicates a low-risk of coronary artery disease (CAD), while higher scores are associated with a greater risk for CAD.
+A copy of your results will be mailed to your home and sent to your primary care physician. *Please note that a calcium scoring test requires a physician or advance practice provider order in the state of Kansas.
 Your primary care physician can either write an order for you, or you can receive an order from one of our cardiology nurse practitioners during the preventative cardiac screening.

-Peripheral Vascular Screening and ABI: This is a limited screening ultrasound of the carotid arteries in your neck and the abdominal aorta using sound waves to look for blockages, narrowing, or bulging in your vessels.
-The ABI or Ankle-Brachial Index is an exam that compares blood pressures in your arms to your legs.
+Peripheral Vascular Screening: This is a limited screening using the ABI or Ankle-Brachial Index.
+This is an exam that compares blood pressures in your arms to your legs.
 An abnormal ratio indicates a restriction of blood flow.

-To participate, please complete the cardiovascular risk assessment and then schedule your screening by calling Call913-676-2505.
+To participate, please complete the cardiovascular risk assessment and then schedule your screening by calling Call913-632-2269.

 *Please note that participants are encouraged to complete the online heart risk assessment prior to registering for any of the above screening.
 Please bring your results with you to the screening.